Secure cookie: End system threats

 Cookies can be stolen or copied from the user, which could either reveal the information in the cookies or allow the attacker to edit the contents of the cookies and impersonate the users.
 This happens when a cookie, which is in the browser's end system and stored in the local drive or memory in clear text, is altered or copied from one computer to another with or without the knowledge of the user.

 Cookie harvesting

-The attacker can try to impersonate a website by accepting cookies from the users.
+An attacker can try to impersonate a website by accepting cookies from the users.
 Once the attacker gets the cookies, he can use these harvested cookies for websites that accept third-party cookies.
 An example of this threat is the so-called Cross-Site Scripting attack, which involves the exploitation of the vulnerabilities of a website displaying data provided by the user that has underlying malicious intent.
 An attacker, for instance, could embed a script in a URL he has posted in a discussion forum, message board, or email, which is then activated when the target opens the hyperlink.